 This subsection establishes reserve requirements for all contracts classified as annuity contracts as defined in SSAP No. 50 in the AP&P Manual.

 Minimum reserve requirements for variable annuity (VA) contracts and similar business, specified in VM-21, Requirements for Principle-Based Reserves for Variable Annuities, shall be those provided by VM-21.
-The minimum reserve requirements of VM-21 are considered PBR requirements for purposes of the Valuation Manual.
+The minimum reserve requirements of VM-21 are considered PBR requirements for purposes of the Valuation Manual, and therefore are applicable to VM-G.

-Minimum reserve requirements for non-variable annuity contracts issued prior to 1/1/2025 are those requirements as found in VM-A and VM-C as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
+Minimum reserve requirements for non-variable annuity contracts issued prior to 1/1/2025 are those requirements as found in VM-A, VM-C, and VM-V as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
 31, 2017, including those fixed payout annuities emanating from host contracts issued on or after Jan.
 1, 2017, and on or before Dec.
 31, 2017.
 The maximum valuation interest rate requirements for those contracts and fixed payout annuities are defined in VM-V, Statutory Maximum Valuation Interest Rates for Formulaic Reserves.

-Minimum reserve requirements for non-variable annuity contracts issued on 1/1/2025 and later are those requirements as found in VM-22, with the exception of Guaranteed Investment Contracts, Synthetic Guaranteed Investment Contracts, and other v value contracts which shall follow the requirements found in VM-A and VM-C

-The requirements in this section are still considered a part of PBR requirements and therefore are applicable to VM-G.
+Minimum reserve requirements for non-variable annuity contracts issued on 1/1/2025 and later are those requirements as found in VM-22, with the exception of Guaranteed Investment Contracts, Synthetic Guaranteed Investment Contracts, and other Stable Value Contracts which shall follow the requirements found in VM-A, VM-C, and VM-V. The minimum reserve requirements of VM-22 are considered PBR requirements for purposes of the Valuation Manual, and therefore are applicable to VM-G.

 Annuity PBR Exemption

-A company meeting at least one of the conditions in Subsection 2.D.2 below may file a statement of exemption for annuity contracts or certificates, except for contracts or certificates in Subsection 2.D3below, issued directly or assumed during the current calendar year, that would otherwise be subject to VM-22.
+A company meeting at least one of the conditions in Subsection 2.E.2 below may file a statement of exemption for annuity contracts or certificates, except for contracts or certificates in Subsection 2.E.4 below, issued directly or assumed during the current calendar year, that would otherwise be subject to VM-22.
 If a company has no business issued directly or assumed during the current calendar year that would otherwise be subject to VM-22, a statement of exemption is not required.
-For a filed statement of exemption, the statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that at least one of the two conditions in Subsection 2.D.2 was met, and the statement of exemption must also be included with the NAIC filing for the second quarter of that year.
+For a filed statement of exemption, the statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that at least one of the two conditions in Subsection 2.E.2 was met, and the statement of exemption must also be included with the NAIC filing for the second quarter of that year.

 The domiciliary commissioner may reject such statement prior to Sept.
 1 and require the company to follow the requirements of VM-22 for the annuity contracts or certificates covered by the statement.